 Different Types of Keywords for Different Types of Websites

-The keywords that therapists and counselors want to find are local keywords, as opposed to national keywords.
+The keywords that therapists and counselors want to rank for are local keywords, as opposed to national keywords.

 Local keywords are keywords that return local results.
 This means that Google’s algorithm thinks that the searcher’s intent is to find something near them, within their zip code, whether it be a restaurant, grocery store, barber shop, therapist, etc.

-A good way to test if a keyword is local is if that keyword returns a Google My Business (GMB) listing.
+A good way to test if a keyword is local is if that keyword returns a Google Business Profile listing.
 If I search “therapist near me”, no matter where I am, I almost always get a local result:

-Google My Business listings only return for local keywords.
+Google Business Profile listings only return for local keywords.

-Therapists want not only to show in the first ten results for a local keyword, they also want their website to display within the Google My Business listing, also known as the 3-Pack.
+Therapists want not only to show in the first ten results for a local keyword, they also want their website to display within the Google Business Profile listing, also known as the 3-Pack.

-To do so, therapists and counselors need an optimized website that targets local keywords, along with a well set-up Google My Business account.
+To do so, therapists and counselors need an optimized website that targets local keywords, along with a well set-up Google Business Profile.

 Keyword Research: The Bread and Butter of SEO For Therapists